josemtz/josemtz.github.io/_pages/about.md

   - /about.html
 ---

-I'm an Associate Professor in the Multidisciplinary Academic Unit Reynosa Rodhe at the [Autonomous University of Tamaulipas](https://www.uat.edu.mx/SitePages/principal.aspx) .
+I'm an Associate Professor in the Multidisciplinary Academic Unit Reynosa Rodhe at the [Autonomous University of Tamaulipas](https://www.uat.edu.mx/SitePages/principal.aspx).

+I was a Postdoctoral Researcher at the Center for Research and Advanced Studies of the National Polytechnic Institute, [Cinvestav Tamaulipas]https://www.tamps.cinvestav.mx), Mexico.

 Interests